-The surveyor must add the cadastral surveyor's certificate specified by the Survey and Mapping Infrastructure Regulation 2014 preferably in the space provided in the bottom left hand corner of the face of the main plan.
-The form of the certificate required is either a Form 13 or Form 18 under the Survey and Mapping Infrastructure Act 2003.
+The surveyor must add the cadastral surveyor's certificate specified by SMI Regulation preferably in the space provided in the bottom left hand corner of the face of the main plan.
+The form of the certificate required is either a Form 13 or Form 18 under the SMI Act.